MattDodsonEnglish/docs/readme.md

 - If you are self-hosting your website, make sure to set up the [mail config](https://ghost.org/docs/concepts/config/#mail).
 After doing that, restart your Ghost server.
 - The website config URL should match the URL used to access the website, as described in the [Ghost docs](https://ghost.org/docs/concepts/config/#url).

-*Enter the URL that is used to access your publication.
+Enter the URL that is used to access your publication.
 If using a subpath, enter the full path, `https://example.com/blog/`.
-If using SSL, always enter the URL with `https://`.*
+If using SSL, always enter the URL with `https://`.

----

 For more information about Members, connecting Stripe, and setting the package price, check the [official Ghost documentation](https://ghost.org/docs/members/introduction/).